Don't Make These Music Mistakes at Your Wedding

-Mistake 1: Dismissing the idea of either a band or DJ before you do your research.
+1. Dismissing the idea of a band or DJ before doing some research.

-Most guests will arrive around 20 to 30 minutes before the ceremony starts, but the wait will seem a lot longer to them if they have to wait around in silence.
+Most guests will arrive 20 to 30 minutes before the ceremony starts, but the wait will seem a lot longer if they have to wait around in silence.
 Book your ceremony musician to start no later than 20 minutes before you begin.

 Music Must: It's a good idea to speak to your officiant before you book musicians to play a classical version of The Beatles's "All You Need Is Love" composed for your ceremony and can't get your deposit back.

-Music Must: You should plan for your band or DJ to do a walk-through if they haven't worked in the space before.
+Music Must: Plan for your band or DJ to do a walk-through if they haven't worked in the space before.
 While you might not realize that crashing waves could easily drown out a string quartet or trio of flutes, a pro can help spot and solve any tricky music situations with a sound check.

-Mistake 5: Waiting until the wedding to meet your band or DJ in person.
+5. Waiting until the wedding to meet your musicians in person.

 Want to know exactly what your music might sound like in real life (rather than a recorded sample)?
 Take in a live performance.
-Ticking this box on your checklist can actually be a lot of fun.
+Checking this task off your list can actually be a lot of fun.
 Go to a showcase if that's an option.
-Grab your fiance, put on your best going-out outfit and make it a date night.
+Grab your fiancé, put on your best going-out outfit and make it a date night.
 While you're there, notice not just the tunes but also how the band or DJ emcees, whether they take requests, and how well they get the audience going.
 If you can, talk to the DJ or bandleader at some point one-on-one or set up another time to meet face-to-face.
 This person will be your emcee, so you want to have an easy rapport.

 Music Must: Make a note of the names of the particular musicians or DJs you like, so you'll be sure to book the same exact people for your party.